-Untreated, sleep apnea increases the chance or heart attack, stroke, Type II diabetes, and even sudden death.
+Untreated sleep apnea increases the chance of heart attack, stroke, Type II diabetes, and even sudden death.
 Recent reports now even indicate a relationship between untreated sleep apnea and cancer, along with dementia, obesity and other health issues.

 Up to 20% of the US adult population has been estimated to be affected by sleep apnea and an even more alarming 90% of the population remains undiagnosed.

 Snoring is is no laughing matter.
 Since snoring may be an indicator of sleep apnea, it should be taken seriously.
-Testing and treatment is necessary to avoid heart problems and other complications.
+Testing and treatment are necessary to avoid heart problems and other complications.